gronnbeck/learning-clojure/README.md

 #Noir
   Noir (http://webnoir.org/) is a simple web framework for Clojure.
 Using Noir to learn some more practical Clojure when project Euler problems becomes theoretical.
   I've started a small project to try Noir, it's called "noir-first".
 So far I'm finding the framework interesting.
-Still wondering how you can make models in a functional language.
+  Gonna browse github for some ideas on how to program use Noir, and then create a simple Wall for people to post and comment stuff.

+###Progress
+  * Got the simplest views working
+  * Have some problems with the form validations..